 Prospective MA students should have completed undergraduate courses in women's, gender and sexuality studies or closely related fields.
 A major, minor or certificate in Women's, Gender, and Sexuality Studies or related field is recommended.
 Successful applicants to the Women's, Gender and Sexuality Studies MA program generally have GPAs of 3.4 or higher.
-The GRE is required for MA appliants with a 3.0 or lower on a 4.0 scale and strongly recommended for all MA applicants.
-No minimum GRE score is required.
-Applicants are judged on the basis of letters of recommendation, statements of interest, GPA, written work, and GRE/TOEFL scores.
+Applicants are judged on the basis of letters of recommendation, statement of purpose, GPA, writing sample, and TOEFL scores (for international applicants).

 The Department of Women's, Gender and Sexuality Studies only admits students for Autumn Semester.
-Applications for consideration for admission Autumn 2019 open Saturday, September 1, 2018.
-All application materials are due Friday, Novmeber 30, 2018 for all students.
+Applications for consideration for admission Autumn 2020 open Sunday, September 1, 2019.
+All application materials are due Wednesday, December 4, 2019 by 11:59 pm EST for all students.
 Late applications will not be considered.